AMBER Alert Activated For 9-Year-Old Girl Who Went Missing At State Park In NY

 Original report: 9-Year-Old Girl Missing At State Park In Upstate NY, Massive Search Underway (Developing)

-New York Gov. Kathy Hochul's office announced Sunday afternoon, Oct.
-1 that the governor will hold a news conference at Moreau Lake State Park during the day to provide an update on the search for Charlotte Sena.
+New York Gov. Kathy Hochul, who held a news conference Sunday afternoon, Oct.
+1 at Moreau Lake State Park to provide an update on the search, said Charlotte Sena was attending a gathering with family and friends when she went missing at the park, which is located just minutes from the family's home.

+Charlotte went out for a bike ride around dinner time and did a couple of loops with close friends before deciding to go around one more time by herself.

+"That's where the nightmare literally begins," Hochul said noting that Charlotte's parents, David and Trisha Sena starting calling her name after she hadn't returned several minutes later.

 Share this story by clicking on the Facebook icon below.